eloisetaylor5693/get-npm-dependancies/readme.md

 When you search <https://www.npmjs.com/> for a package, it just gives the main dependancies, not the dependencies of the dependencies.
 This is what I aim to do here.

+Developed using node v14 and npm v6.14.
+Tested on Firefox, and Brave browsers.

 ## How to run
 1. `npm install`
 2. `npm run serve`